Here you can find answers to your questions about our language courses.

 The results of the placement test will enable you to enroll in a language course that is most appropriate given your current level.

 You can only repeat a course you have already attended if you have not yet certified the corresponding level (e.g., you have completed the B2.2b course, but have not yet passed the internal B2 exam).
-In this case registration is not possible via Cockpit, but you will have to contact the Language Centre.
+In this case registration is not possible via my SNS, but you will have to contact the Language Centre.

 If you have already certified a certain level, but still wish to repeat a language course at that level, you can only do so if there are still places available.